Deuter Aircontact Lite 65+10 Review

 The adjustment is super easy to use; it's just a Velcro tab that is passed through the two loops, which are associated with the desired torso height, and back over the top.
 We have never seen or heard of anyone having an issue with this system and found it to be bomber.

 This is also one of the better packs for the price in our review, ringing in at $220.
 It features highly durable materials, especially for its price point, and will last most people through years of abuse.

-This Deuter model was a strong contender for our Best Buy Award, as it's a solid and versatile pack at an excellent price.
+This was a strong contender for our Best Buy Award, as it's a solid and versatile pack at an excellent price.
 It offers above-average durability and tons of vertical adjustability in an otherwise simple and light design.
-While the Osprey Volt won our Best Buy Award over this model, it is mostly because these two very similarly designed packs performed comparably and the Volt was $30 less.
-In fact, if we knew we had loads of more than 45-50+ pounds we would have to carry on a regular basis, we'd opt for this model over the Volt.
-While the Aircontact didn't win the Best Buy Award, it did earn a Top Pick award for its solid all-around performance, exceptional durability, and lighter-than-average weight.
+While the Osprey Volt won our Best Buy Award, it's mostly because these two very similarly designed packs performed comparably and the Volt was $30 less.
+If we knew we had loads of more than 45-50+ pounds, we'd opt for this model over the Volt.